A Wyoming non-profit Corporation

 Books and Records.
 The Company shall maintain complete and accurate books and records of the Company’s business and affairs and such books and records shall be kept at the Company’s Registered Office.

 III.
 BOARD OF DIRECTORS

 1. The Board of Directors shall herein also be referred to as Members of the Board, Board Members or Board.
-The Board of Directors shall consist of not less than six (6) and no more than eight (8) Members.
+The Board of Directors shall consist of not less than six (3) and no more than eight (10) Members.
 Each Director shall serve for a term of 3 years, to expire at the second annual meeting following the meeting at which the director was elected.
 Upon the conclusion of the term of any Director, reelected or new Directors shall be elected by majority vote of the Members.
 Such vote shall be taken at the annual meeting, and the term of the new or reelected Director shall begin immediately following the casting of such vote.
-In order to be elected to the Board of Directors the Member must be a resident of the State of Wyoming.

 2. Initial Directors.
 The incorporators shall appoint six (6) Initial Directors with each to serve a three-year term.
 Following the initial term of each initial director, elections for that directors position shall occur as provided in Paragraph III(1), above.
 There is no limit on the number of terms that a Member may serve on the Board of Directors.

 IV.
 MEETINGS OF DIRECTORS

 1. Voting.
 Each Director shall have one vote in the management of the Company.

 2. Required Vote.
 Except as otherwise provided in this Agreement, action shall be on the majority vote of the Directors.
 A majority of the Directors shall constitute a quorum for action at any meeting where such action is permitted upon majority vote of the Directors.
 The following actions shall occur only upon 2/3 majority vote of the Members.